handsonarchitects/blog/content/blog/apache-pulsar-client-prefetch-mechanism/index.md

 Our hypothesis formed based on Pulsar documentation seemed wrong.
 We immediately remembered the Richard Feynman words:

-> If your guess disagrees with experiment, the it (your guess) is wrong!
+> If your guess disagrees with experiment, then it (your guess) is wrong!

 We spent more time experimenting with our failing test.
 We quickly discovered that the Pulsar client has a prefetch mechanism that downloads events from the topic in larger batches.
 By default, the client downloads `1000` messages at a time, and each time `receive()` is called, we get a message previously downloaded from the topic.
 Although after compacting the topic, the messages may already be "stale".